cowhorse7/KidMath-jumpstart/README.md

 6/16 1.5hr edit db schema and policies; add functionality for username changes

 9/14 Hey I'm back to visit my special, personal project!
 I missed it.
 Tonight I've been messing with the CSS and patching up some game mechanics.

+12/7 I came back to make sure everything was running properly and to run some necessary updates/patches.
+I apparently broke something when I did so, but I sadly don't have time right now to figure it out.